AMD Developer ChallEnge 2025

 key kernels

-- Pytorch reference implementation (functional only)
+- PyTorch reference implementation (baseline reference)

-- Triton/ AMD specific optimization reference (current best performance)
+- Triton/AMD specific optimization reference (current best performance)

 - Target input shapes and configurations